-Today we kick off a short blog series titled 7 Days toward Calming Anxiety.
-Each day in the upcoming week, we’ll examine a Bible verse in which the Holy Spirit points us toward the peace and calm we experience in the Lord’s presence.
+Today we kick off a short blog series to discover how to calm anxiety naturally by leaning on the truth of God.
+In each post we’ll examine how the Bible can calm anxiety, providing a daily Bible verse in which the Holy Spirit points to peace and calm in the Lord’s presence.

 2 Timothy 1:7